 Historically, variation in the contact calls of yellow-naped amazons in Costa Rica has been described as dialectical, with a mosaic pattern of variation in which calls within a locale are similar but change dramatically in acoustic structure at dialect boundaries (Wright, 1996).
-Our visual classification of 14 different call types observed across the species’ range confirm that this pattern is present throughout the Mesoamerican range of this species.
-Currently wild yellow-naped amazons in many parts of their range are isolated into discreet regional populations due to loss of habitat and declining populations (Dupin et al., 2020).
-In each region we sampled, we were able to visually detect more than one acoustically discreet call type with a distinct geographic distribution.
+Based on visual categorization of sound spectrograms, we defined 14 different call types confirming that the pattern of dialects previously seen in Costa Rica is present throughout the Mesoamerican range of this species.
+Currently wild yellow-naped amazons in many parts of their range are isolated into discrete regional populations due to loss of habitat and declining populations (Dupin et al., 2020).
+In each region we sampled, we were able to visually detect more than one acoustically discrete call type with a distinct geographic distribution.
 Our SPCC and PCA analyses validated many, but not all, of our visually identified acoustic types.
 Importantly, multiple regressions of distance matrices from our data gave stronger support for dialect variation than clinal variation, with effect sizes of similar magnitude to the same analysis run on data simulating dialect variation.
 In general, our data indicate that conditions which lead to dialect formation are intrinsic to the social structure and communication system of yellow-naped amazons, which appears to depend heavily on vocal learning.

 4.1 Global patterns of vocal variation

 In 1996, Wright identified 3 distinct contact call types in Costa Rican populations (Wright, 1996), and later confirmed the geographic and temporal stability of those same call types (Wright et al., 2005).
 Our visual assessment of over 2000 contact calls recorded from 44 sites across the range of the yellow-naped amazon revealed the presence of 14 distinct call types, including those identified in the initial description of dialects in Costa Rica.
 Results from our SPCC analyses and PCA support many of our visual classifications; however, they also indicate that several call types were acoustically similar.
+Overall, the SPCC and PCA plots showed more separation in the norther and easter portions of the range (e.g the Apex and Island call types from the Bay Islanda).
+The southern portion of the range had more call type overlap (e.g. South and North call types in Costa Rica).
 This pattern may result from the repetition of similar acoustic structures in different parts of the range, or a lack of resolution in our acoustic analysis approaches.
 While SPCC is widely-used method of assessing acoustic similarity (Cortopassi and Bradbury, 2000; Sharp and Hatchwell, 2006; Araya-Salas et al., 2019) and has been used in several previous studies of acoustic variation in parrots (Wright, 1996; Wright et al., 2008), the limits of its capabilities should be considered.
-The cross-corr function from the package warbleR in R generates correlation coefficients by sliding one spectrogram over another and comparing amplitudes across each call (Clark et al., 1987; Araya-Salas and Smith-Vidaurre, 2017; Sawant et al., 2022).
-Thus, when call types are similar in the same bandwidths being measured, the cross correlation will indicate that the calls are acoustically similar, even if there are visually detectable differences in the overall structure.
+The cross-corr function from the package warbleR in R generates correlation coefficients by sliding one spectrogram over another and comparing amplitudes for each frequency and time point across each call (Clark et al., 1987; Araya-Salas and Smith-Vidaurre, 2017; Sawant et al., 2022).
+Thus, when call types use the same bandwidths and have very similar fundamental frequencies, the cross correlation will indicate that the calls are acoustically similar, even if there are visually detectable temporal and frequency modulation differences in the overall structure (Supplemental Figure 2).
 Although SPCC is considered to be somewhat robust to noise, field recordings may contain considerable acoustic interference from insects, other birds, vehicles, and farm animals.
 We implemented a bandpass filter to remove high and low frequency noise and discarded those recordings with substantial overlapping noise within the frequency range as the calls themselves but retained calls with lower levels of masking noise.